offbynull/learn/Biology/input/input.md

 Don't get confused.
 It's called an irreversible reaction but it actually it's irreversible -- it's just means that it's very hard to reverse it.
 ```

+### Balancing

+Imagine a situation where you're watching a chemical reaction take place.
+You know the inputs (reactant_CHEMs) and outputs (product_CHEMs) of the reaction, but you're not sure how much of each input is being used to produce out much of each output.

+For example, imagine that the reactant_CHEMs are `{kt} Al` and `{kt} O_2` while the product_CHEM is `{kt} Al_2O_3`.
+How do we scale each of these such that they're in the correct amounts?
+If we were to write this out as a chemical equation it would be `{kt} XAl + YO_2 \rightarrow ZAl_2O_3` where X, Y, and Z are unknown coefficients.

+To begin with, count up the number of atoms on each side

+Inputs: Al=1 O=2
+Outputs: Al=2 O=3

+Determine how to scale each input atom to reach the element counts required by the output atoms

+Input: Al=2\*1=2 O=1.5\*2=3

+Are they all whole numbers (you can't have half an atom)?
+If not, scale output by 1 and try again

+Inputs: Al=1 O=2
+Outputs: Al=2\*2=4 O=2\*3=6

+Determine how to scale each input atom to reach the element counts required by the output atoms

+Inputs: Al=1\*4=4 O=2\*3=6

+Are they all whole numbers (you can't have half an atom)?
+Yes.
+You're done.

+X=4 Y=3 Z=2

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

+TODO: CLEAN THIS UP AND ADD CODE

 ## pH

 `{bm} pH/\b(pH)\b/` stands for *potential of hydrogen* and it's the measure of positively charged hydrogen ions in a solution.
 The more...